-3.1.
-Fundamentals and Investments
+3.1 Fundamentals and Investments

-3.1.1.
-Fundamentals (long-term)
+3.1.1 Fundamentals (long-term)

 Fundamentals models are designed to calculate the long-term prices of energies on a set of interconnected areas.
-In the case of electricity, the main difficulty comes from the representation of the various stock management strategies, water in particular.
-The mathematical model associated with these issues is a problem of economic stability across Europe, each actor aiming at minimizing its costs while providing energy to its customers.
-Balance prices calculated with this model will be interpreted as price indicators of electric energy.
-The main difficulty comes from calculating optimum strategies for the management of interconnected stocks, with a good representation of the uncertainties.
+In the case of electricity, the main difficulties comes from the representation of the various stock management strategies, water in particular, and from the representation of the transmission network.
+The mathematical model associated with these issues is a problem of economic stability across Europe, each country aiming at minimizing its costs while providing energy to its customers and contributing to the global European equilibrium.
+Balance prices calculated with this model can be interpreted as price indicators of electric energy.

+The main methods that are currently investigated are related to decomposition.

 A recently proposed method is to solve this problem using a quantities-decomposition algorithm associated with an SDDP algorithm for optimising the reservoirs management strategies [LBD2012].

-See also the PGMO project "Proximal decomposition of stochastic programs for long-term multi-zonal generation management".
+See also the PGMO projects "Proximal decomposition of stochastic programs for long-term multi-zonal generation management", "Long-term planning of interconnected generation"